Skip to Main Content

 Find the Full Text

-To access the full text of an article, tap Download PDF, View Online, or Online Access; or tap Find It button to determine whether UW-W Library patrons have access to it via a different database or inter-library loan (ILLiad).
-Here's how:
+To access the full text of an article from Research@UWW, select Download PDF, View Online, or Online Access.
+If those options are not available, select the Find It button to see if we have access to it via a different database or interlibrary loan.

 Use the Journals search to find out whether we have access to a particular journal or magazine: